 Know Your Risk.

-View the Advisory Flood Hazards for your Location Today!
+View the Best Available Flood Hazard Data for your Location!

-available for the entirety of New York City, in addition to Westchester County, New York and the following New Jersey Counties: Atlantic, Bergen, Burlington, Cape May, Essex, Hudson, Middlesex, Monmouth, Ocean, and Union.
+ABFE information also remains available for Westchester County, New York and the following New Jersey Counties: Bergen, Burlington, Cape May, Essex, Middlesex and Union.

-View a summary of changes made to certain Advisory map panels since the original release of the maps on the Advisory Base Flood Elevation Map Panel Updates page.
+View a summary of changes made to certain ABFE map panels since the original release of the maps on the Advisory Base Flood Elevation Map Panel Updates page.

 Get the Facts

-- State and local governments can use the Advisory information to site and elevate critical facilities and other public works projects, to plan and evaluate mitigation grant projects, and to guide new construction.
-Visit the Advisory Base Flood Elevation Toolkit for Community Officials webpage for a full list of resources, including downloadable fact sheets and presentations that can be used to communicate with residents.
+- State and local governments can use the best available flood hazard data to site and elevate critical facilities and other public works projects, to plan and evaluate mitigation grant projects, and to guide new construction.
+Visit the Recovery Toolkit for Community Officials webpage for a full list of resources, including downloadable fact sheets and presentations that can be used to communicate with residents.

 - Property owners can understand where flood risk exists and decide whether to build to higher standards based on what has been learned from Hurricane Sandy.
-Visit the Advisory Base Flood Elevation Toolkit for Property Owners webpage for answers to many of your questions, helpful fact sheets you can download and other resources.
+Visit the Recovery Toolkit for Property Owners webpage for answers to many of your questions, helpful fact sheets you can download and other resources.

-Builders and Architects - Architects and builders can use the Advisory Base Flood Elevations to design responsible rebuilding and rehabilitation solutions for property owners.
+Builders and Architects - Architects and builders can use the best available flood hazard data to design responsible rebuilding and rehabilitation solutions for property owners.

 • Rebuilding After Hurricane Sandy: Building Safer and Stronger Pays Off